BarisKaragoz/pi-dashboard/README.md

+Warning: This is tested for Raspbian 12 (Bookworm)

 # pi-dashboard

 Follow the following steps to make your Raspberry Pi (Raspbian Bookworm) start automatically the Chromium browser in kioskmode with predefined URL.